 Gentex Corp.
-(GNTX) dropped as much as 11 percent after forecasting a sales gain this quarter that was lower than analysts estimated.
+(GNTX:US) dropped as much as 11 percent after forecasting a sales gain this quarter that was lower than analysts estimated.

 Gentex fell 9.5 percent to $23 at 10:56 a.m.
 New York time, after reaching $22.73, the lowest intraday level since Oct.
 4. The shares declined 14 percent this year through yesterday after rising 0.1 percent in 2011.